Russia asks Turkey to refrain from full-scale Syria offensive | Law-Order

 Russia has asked Turkey to refrain from a full-scale ground offensive in Syria, senior Russian negotiator Alexander Lavrentyev said on Wednesday, because such actions could trigger an escalation of violence.

-"We hope our arguments will be heard in Ankara and other ways of resolving the problem will be found," he said, after a fresh round of Syria talks with Turkish and Iranian delegations in Kazakhstan.
 Turkish President Tayyip Erdogan said this week that Turkey would attack Kurdish militants in Syria with tanks and soldiers soon, signalling a possible ground offensive in retaliation for a bomb attack in Istanbul.
+"We hope our arguments will be heard in Ankara and other ways of resolving the problem will be found," Lavrentyev said, after a fresh round of Syria talks with Turkish and Iranian delegations in Kazakhstan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)